huangkr03/AndroidX-Empirical-Research/README.md

 # QRS
-Replication package for the QRS
+This is the replication package for the QRS research paper.